kburtch/SimpleStinkerDefenseSuite/README.md

-# Stinker Defense Suite
+# Simple Stinker Defense Suite

-SDS is an adaptive firewall and basic security suite for cloud servers.
+SSDS is an adaptive firewall and basic security suite for cloud servers.

 ## Licensing